smat-dev/jinni/DESIGN.md

     *   Utilizes `os.walk(topdown=True)` for recursive traversal starting from one or more target paths provided by the user.
     *   Symbolic links encountered during traversal will be **skipped**.
    *   **Filtering (Dynamic Rule Application):**
-       *   Determines the `walk_target_path` (explicit target directory or project root).
-This path serves as the root for rule discovery and path matching.
+       *   Determines the `rule_root` for each target:
+           *   Targets within the project root (or CWD if no project root) use the project root/CWD as their rule root
+           *   External targets (outside project root/CWD) use themselves as rule root
        *   Determines the `output_rel_root` (explicit project root or common ancestor) for final output path relativity.
-       *   For each directory visited during `os.walk` starting from `walk_target_path`:
+       *   For each directory visited during `os.walk`:
            *   If overrides are active (CLI `--overrides` or MCP `rules`): Uses a pre-compiled `PathSpec` based exclusively on the provided override rules.
 Path matching is relative to `walk_target_path`.
-           *   If no overrides: Finds relevant `.contextfiles` from `walk_target_path` down to the current directory, loads rules, combines with defaults, and compiles a `PathSpec` specific to that directory's context.
+           *   If no overrides: Finds relevant `.contextfiles` from `rule_root` down to the current directory, loads rules, combines with defaults, and compiles a `PathSpec` specific to that directory's context.
 Path matching is relative to `walk_target_path`.
        *   Applies the active `PathSpec` to filter files and prune subdirectories.
        *   **Explicit Target Inclusion:** Explicitly provided file targets bypass rule checks (but not binary/size checks).
-Explicitly provided directory targets become the `walk_target_path` (root for rule discovery/matching).
+       *   **Rule Root Isolation:** Each target has its own rule root, ensuring external targets have self-contained rule sets.
        *   Handles `list_only` flag.
 *   **File Reading:**
     *   Attempts multiple encodings (UTF-8, Latin-1, CP1252).